code4romania/redirectioneaza-zipping/README.md

 ### Starting the project using docker

-:warning: Create a `.env` file from the `.env.example` file and set the variables in it.
+:warning: Create a `.env` file from the `.env.example` file and set the proper `BUCKET_NAME` in it.
+Also add a file named `storage-credentials.json` to the root of the project.

 To start the project locally with the hot-reload functionality, run the following command: